Bristol: Education

 17 secondary schools, and three learning centres.
 After a section of north London, Bristol has England's second-highest number of private school places.
 Independent schools in the city include Clifton College, Clifton High School, Badminton School, Bristol Grammar School, Queen Elizabeth's Hospital (the only all-boys school) and the Redmaids' School (founded in 1634 by John Whitson, which claims to be England's oldest girls' school).

+Playing Out is a community interest company founded in 2009 in Bristol by Alice Ferguson and Amy Rose.
+It supports residents to organise temporary street closures creating "play streets" so that children can play safely outside.